grinnell-statistics/easydox/README.md

 ```

 # Motivation
-When reviewing the packages in R, we find that there are currently few user-friendly packages whose interface designs match how researchers and students cognitively design experiments (Tanaka & Amaliah, 2022).
-They also do not typically provide meaningful graphics options that address all types of variabilities.
-Without easily accessible graphics, it becomes challenging to validate the experiment assumptions and statistically analyze the experiment results efficiently, comprehensively, and rigorously. easydox provides simple but powerful commands for users so that beginners like students can easily gain hands-on experiences and can focus more on experimental designs rather than commands.
+When reviewing the available packages in R, we found that there are currently few user-friendly packages where interface designs match how researchers and students cognitively design experiments.
+They also do not typically provide basic commands for graphic options that are particularly meaningful to researchers.
+Without easily accessible graphics, it becomes challenging to validate the experiment assumptions and statistically analyze the experiment.
+Our new R Package, easydox, provides simple yet powerful commands for users to verify model assumptions, visualize main and interaction effects, and conduct post hoc analysis.
+With easydox, we provide a format for teaching the design of experiments that encourages conceptual understanding and practical examples rather than coding details.

 # Functions